 1

-His eyebrows arched in surprise, no the last thing he’d expected to come out of my mouth.
+His eyebrows arched in surprise, no the last thing he expected to come out of my mouth.
 “No?” he said as if he’d misheard.
-“So, all those times you flirted with me… Batting your eyes and shit, what was all that?”
+“So, all those times you flirted with me… Batting your eyes and shit.
+What was all that?”

-Rising above the chatter of sixty conversations was the euro-disco beat of Nelly Furtado’s song Maneater.
+Rising above the chatter of sixty conversations was the hip-hop bass of a Megan Thee Stallion song.
 Inspired choice, DJ.
-In my head, I thank the Universe for acknowledging what I’d always known: that I was, in fact, a bad bitch.
+In my head, I thanked the Universe for acknowledging that I was a bad bitch.

-“I’m sorry,” I told him, but I really wasn’t.
-I was still working him.
-What had Kerry Washington said on Scandal?
-If you want me, earn me!
+“I’m sorry,” I told him, but I wasn’t.
+I was working him.
 Ethan Reyes would appreciate me more the harder he worked for me, as logically any man would.
 Xander Harris said it best on Buffy: The more unattainable, the more attractive.
 “I didn’t mean to lead you on or anything.
 It’s just… I know where this will go.
 I mean, are you even gay?”

-Ethan looked down at his waist, where his fingers were interlaced.
+Ethan looked down at his interlaced fingers on his lap.
 I could tell it was a question he didn’t know how to answer yet, and I felt like a dick for asking it.
 Following a moment of quiet, he looked at me and said, “I dunno.”
 Truth be told, this was a terrible answer.
-A small part of me appreciated his honesty.
-It could save us both a ton of time.
+Part of me appreciated his honesty; it’d save us a lot of time.
+People needed to wave their red flags more.
 “All I know is I like who I like.
 It doesn’t matter what they got.”

-We were at a bar called Oasis, a little hole in the wall on Security Boulevard, across the street from Security Square Mall and next door to, of all things, Best Buy.
-It wasn’t exactly a Black gay bar, but it might as well be.
-On Friday nights you saw everybody here: kids my age (some younger) in cut-off shorts and crop tops, stout men in tank tops or polos cackling with their gurls over tequila sunrises and margaritas, queens with a full beat in huge blonde wigs bearing their slim waists in little more than a bra and panties earning the gawks of muscle-bound trade in adidas, tight jeans and tighter shirts.
-The floral scent of perfume was a serious clash with the manly man smells of beer and buffalo wings.
-It was 10p.m., so I didn’t see my colleagues, who usually came here after work for a quick drink.
-Sankofa Headquarters was only a ten-minute drive down the road.
+We were at a bar called Oasis, a little hole in the wall on Security Boulevard.
+It wasn’t exactly a Black gay bar but might as well be.
+On Friday nights you saw everybody here: kids my age (and younger) in cut-off shorts and crop tops, stout men in polos cackling with their gwals over margaritas, queens with a full beat in blonde wigs and little else displaying themselves for muscle-bound trade in tight jeans and tank tops.
+The floral scent of perfume clashed with the manly man smells of beer and buffalo wings.
+It was 10p.m., so I didn’t see my colleagues, who usually came after work for a quick drink.
+Sankofa Headquarters was a ten-minute drive down the road.

-As sorry as I felt for Ethan, I’d feel even sorrier for me if I green lit a relationship only for him to up and cheat on me with a woman.
-At 21, I wasn’t about to be a tool for a straight man to satisfy his bi-curiosity for a season.
-“Maybe not today, but what happens when a girl with a tiny waist and a big ole juicy butt passes you?
+As sorry as I felt for Ethan, I’d feel even sorrier for me if I greenlit a relationship only for him to up and cheat on me with a woman.
+At 21, I wasn’t about to be a tool for a straight man to satisfy his bi curiosity for a season.
+“Maybe not today, but what happens when a girl with a tiny waist and a big ole juicy butt walks by?
 Then what?
 You’ll dump me and go back to swimming with fish.”

 He reached over the table and gripped my hand, desire aflame in his eyes.
 “I like you, Will,” he said, his thumb rubbing against my hand.
-I almost believed the sincerity in his voice.
+If his voice was a color, it’d be blue.
+He had this cool, mellow way of speaking, a voice as smooth as gelled hair.
+I almost believed the sincerity in it.
 Almost.
 “I want you.
-That I am sure about.”
+That I am sure of.”

 I pulled my hand back from his.
 “Ethan…”